 Children/young people may join Westerhope Primary School with parents having a clear understanding of their child’s needs and as a school we see parents as partners in their child’s educational journey.
 In this case we work together with parents/carers and young children/person and education, health and social care professionals to design an individualised SEN Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child/young person views are integral to the this process.

 School staff may initially identify a concern the class teacher alongside the SENCo will discuss the child’s needs and a meeting with parents/carers and/or the child/young person would be arranged at the earliest opportunity.
-During this meeting a Teacher Initial concerns form would be completed with agreed outcomes for the child/young person and next steps.
 The next steps may require the involvement of specialist support or advice.
 It is important to understand that the involvement of professionals does not always seek to label or diagnose but to seek advice and strategies to enable a child/young person to reach their full potential.

-As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs, outcomes and provision to meet those needs.
+As part of this approach every child with SEN will have an individualised SEN Support Plan that describes the child’s needs and provision to meet those needs.
 Parents/carers and child/young person views are integral to this process.